Forcing a Fit

 ~ Final Score: 8/10 ~

-Review copy provided by Koei Tecmo.
+Review copy provided by Koei Tecmo for PS4.
 Screenshots both taken by reviewer and provided by Koei Tecmo.